OpusVL/mtd/README.md

 # Making Tax Digital

 This is the source file repository for OpusVL Making Tax Digital Odoo modules.

-If you would like to purchase an licence, please visit our Odoo App Store page: <https://apps.odoo.com/apps/modules/browse?author=OpusVL>
+## Support and key management

+Support and key management services are available from the Odoo Marketplace <https://apps.odoo.com/apps/modules/browse?author=OpusVL> or directly from OpusVL <https://opusvl.com>.

+The purchase price of the VAT module includes the following services for a single VAT number for a period of 12 months;

+- Access to the modules
+- HMRC key management
+- Support from our UK-based team
+- Inclusive of any upgrades or improvements
+- Access keys will be provided directly by OpusVL after purchase (please allow 2 working days for delivery).

 # Copyright and License